 Empathy is non-negotiable

-Support representatives often have to deliver bad news.
+Customer support team members often have to deliver bad news.
 A product unavailability, a feature that’s never going to be built, an expired trial.
 While bad news always upsets customers, the key for support reps is to do it in a way that reflects empathy and thoughtfulness.

 To gauge whether an employee can deliver bad news to customers, Zapier asks questions such as, “say you and I are dating right now and you need to break up with me on this call… how would you do it?”